A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Details to the future status update imputation procedure

-Our aim is to use Tayob and Murray's procedure to match transplant recipients to comparable, not-yet-transplanted waitlist candidates.
-This requires two main modifications to the imputation procedure: \begin{itemize} \item We have to match transplanted patients at any continuous time $t$ to comparable, at-risk waitlist candidates (and not only at pre-determined landmark times $j$).
-For this, we define $T^*_{it}$ to be the $\tau$-restricted remaining survival time from time $t$ forward, with $t$ the number of days elapsed since listing.
-For each observed status update we construct a $t$-specific pseudo-observation $PO_{it}$, with $t$ the time-after-listing at which the status was reported. \item We cannot estimate ${\beta}^{\text{PO}}$ with GEE with an unstructured correlation matrix, as the $PO_{it}$ is indexed by continuous time $t$.
-Instead, we propose to estimate $\beta^{PO}$ with Quasi-Least Squares (QLS) with a Markov correlation structure \citeAC{xieqls2010}.
-This structure assumes that the correlation between $PO_{it}$ decays with spacing in $t$. \end{itemize} Construction of the risk set $R_i$ for patients with unknown $T^*_{it}$ is then similar; we consider patients $k$ with $T^*_{kt} > C^*_{it}$, similar $\hat{\beta}^{\text{PO}}\ ^\intercal Z_\cdot(C_{ik})$, and require matches on characteristics $Z_{ik}(C_i)$.
-For each risk set, we can estimate $S^{\text{IPCW}}_T(t | R_i)$.
-Inverse transform sampling from $S^{\text{IPCW}}_T(t)$ is then used to match candidate $i$ to a specific candidate $k \in R_i$.
-We can then impute patient $i$'s future status updates by copying over status updates from patient $k$.
-This procedure is repeated, until all candidates have a set of status updates ending with a waitlist removal (R) or death (D).
+Our aim is to use Tayob and Murray's procedure to match transplant recipients to comparable, not-yet-transplanted waiting list candidates.
+This requires two main modifications to the imputation procedure:

+\begin{itemize} \item We have to match transplanted patients at any continuous time \(t\) to comparable, at-risk waiting list candidates (and not only at pre-determined landmark times \(j\)).
+For this, we define \(T^*_{it}\) to be the \(\tau\)-restricted remaining survival time from time \(t\) forward, with \(t\) the number of days elapsed since listing.
+For each observed status update we construct a \(t\)-specific pseudo-observation \(PO_{it}\), with \(t\) the time-after-listing at which the status was reported. \item We cannot estimate \({\beta}^{\text{PO}}\) with GEE with an unstructured correlation matrix, as the \(PO_{it}\) is indexed by continuous time \(t\).
+Instead, we propose to estimate \(\beta^{PO}\) with Quasi-Least Squares (QLS) with a Markov correlation structure .
+This structure assumes that the correlation between \(PO_{it}\) decays with spacing in \(t\). \end{itemize}